filecoin-project/FIPs/FIPS/fip-xxx-sealerid.md

-# FIPxxxx: Introducing sealerID
+# FIPXXXX: Introducing sealerID

 ## Simple Summary

-Add the notion of `sealerID` and use it for the sealing process of NI-PoRep.
+This adds the notion of `sealerID`, which is used in the sealing process of NI-PoRep.
 In particular:
 * We add a new actor, the Sealer Actor so that SealerIDs can be registered;
 * `sealerID` can be used to create `ReplicaID` by parting running the SDR labeling algorithm;
 * `sealerID` is added to the parameters of the method `ProveCommitSectorsNI`.